Frequently Asked Questions

 In ancient Rome, Ex Albis Ulivis was the oil reserved for nobility.
 Harvest would begin while the olives were still green, creating a high profile EVOO.
 We go to great lengths to ensure our olive oil is of the highest quality so we thought this name was a good fit.

 Where is your olive oil from?

-A happy and peaceful olive grove in Calabria, Italy.
+Happy and peaceful olive groves in Calabria, Italy.
 Calabria is located in the tiptoe of Italy.
 It’s gorgeous and we love it there.

 Calabria is home to some of Italy’s best (and spiciest!) food and insanely gorgeous beaches.
 The people are pretty amazing as well.
 It’s a very traditional and old part of the country.

 Do you actually make your own olive oil?
 Or do you just buy it?

 Yes, we produce our own olive oil!
 Our family has been producing oil for almost 100 years.
 Co-Founder, Giuseppe, is a 3rd generation olive oil producer.
 Read more about us here.